 Tokyo is the world’s largest city and Japan’s capital.
 Experience the center of Japanese pop culture and surround yourself with an exciting city filled with brightly-lit signs and skyscrapers.
 Enjoy Tokyo’s famous cuisine with delicious sushi, noodles, and fresh seafood.
 Visit the museums and street festivals of Tokyo as you experience Japanese culture.

 Tokyo University of Foreign Studies (TUFS) is Japan’s oldest institution devoted to international studies.
-Enjoy a vibrant campus community with TUFS Cinema international film screenings and a university that specializes in the study of foreign languages and cultures.
-At the School Festival of TUFS, Gaigosai, students share food and perform theater from the language and culture they are studying.
+Nestled in the quiet suburbs of Tokyo, enjoy different campus opportunities such as the TUFS Cinema international film screenings.
+At the School Festival of TUFS during the fall, Gaigosai, students share food and perform theater from the language and culture they are studying.

 Course Descriptions and Syllabi